Cherry Thumbprint Cookies

 -

-Use your thumb or a 1/2 teaspoon measuring spoon to press a deep, wide well in each ball without punching through.
+Use your thumb or the back of a small measuring spoon to press a deep well in each ball.

 -